Mathématique: Chapter 40

 Young grimaced in sympathy.

-“You know, colonel,” Carter said, “tomorrow night we’re having a ‘Che’swings Night Part Deux’, at my place if you’re interested.
+“You know, colonel,” Carter said, “tomorrow night we’re having a ‘Che’swings Night Part Deux’ at my place if you’re interested.
 Vala says you play chess.”

-“Um,” Young said.
+“Um,” Young began.

-“Yeah, okay I’ll ask him,” Young said, interrupting Carter.
+“Yeah okay.
+I’ll ask him,” Young said, interrupting Carter.

 Carter and Young looked at him.